Assessor Bachmann House: Beckman family

 No. 5 seen on a detail from Gedde's district map of Northern Quarter, 1757.

 In the new cadastre of 1756, it was again listed as No. 7 in Northern Quarter.
 It belonged to brewer Diderich Bichmann at that time.

 The property was later acquired by Didrich Barthold Beckman.
 On 12 October 1749, he was granted citizenship as a brewer in Copenhagen.
 He was the son of merchant Didrich Barthold Beckman (1678-1751) and Anna Maria Konnemann (1683-1761).
 On 19 November 1749m he was married to Ellen Pauli /1728-), In 1761-1765, he served as overformynder in Copenhagen.
 On 9 March 1763, he was elected as one of Copenhagen's 32 Men.
 In 1776, he became a councilman.
 (Rådmand).
 In 1767-1776, he served as one of the directors of Kjøbenhavns Brandforsikring (Copenhagen Fire Insurance).

 Beckman's eldest son of the same name served as cashier for Søassurance-Kompagniet.
 The daughter Anna married to secretary of Generalpostamtet Christian Diderik Lange.
 The daughter Elisabeth married bank manager Tasmys Kirketerp.
 The daughter Susanne married customs officer at Øresund Costum House Jacob Henrich Schou.
 The daughter Dorothea married the businessman Ole Bernt Suhr, who owned the Suhr House on the other side of the street.

 The younger of the two sons, Poul Frederik Beckman (1751-1800), was still living with his parents after his brother and sisters had all moved.
 In 1793, he was appointed as a judge in Hof- og Stadsretten.

 At the 1787 census, Beckman's property was home to 22 residents in three households.
 Beckman resided in the building with his wife Ellen (née Pauly), their son Povel Friderich Beckman, 13-year-old Sopia Amalia Berner, two maids, a brewer (employee), a brewer's assistant, a female cook a coachman and a caretaker.
 Hendrich Nicolay Schnauer resided in the building with his two sisters (Susanna and Elisabeth) and one maid.
 Hans Pedersen Krog, a cellarman, resided in the building with his wife Johanna Marie Lars Datter, their four children (aged two to eight) and one maid.

 Beckman died on 10 June 1790.
 His wife died on 29 June 1820.
 After Beckman's death, his property was passed to Poul Frederik Beckman (1751-1800).
 He was not long thereafter married to Anna Dorothea Debes, a daughter of Supreme Court attorney Lucas Debes and Christiane Debes, They had three daughters.
-The eldest daughter daughter Christine Beckman (1793-1836) was Johannes Dorph /1788-1873).
+The eldest daughter Christine Beckman (1793-1836) was Johannes Dorph /1788-1873).
 The daughter Ellen Pauline Beckman (1798-1854) married Anton Henrik Dorph (1786-1860).
 The daughter Carine (Karine) Lucie Beckman (1800-1820) died just 20 years old in 1820.

 Beckman's orioerty was destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
 The present building on the site was built for him in 1796–1797- The neighbouring building at No. 5 (now Gammeltorv was built for hum in 1800–1801.